ravipiplani/sarathi/README.md

 # sarathi

-A platform to manage your sales force using location tracking and AI based distance optimized beat/route creation.
+A platform to manage on-field sales force using location tracking and AI based distance optimized beat/route creation.